QilinGu/udacity_ml/projects/capstone/README.md

 ```
 Launch your browser and navigate to http://0.0.00:6006.
 You'll see three numbers we're tracking, loss, qmax and
 score.
 Loss represents the amount of error in a random sample of historical frames, taken every learning
 cycle.
-QMax and Score as tracked over time, too.
-Click to view each, all under the "events" tab.
+QMax and Score are tracked over time, too.
+Click to reveal or hide plots.

-If you're curious, click on the "histograms" table to see the distributions of our weights and biases change over time.
+If you're curious, click on the "histograms" tab to see our network weights and biases change over time.
 Here, each slice in time (vertically) is a modified box plot, which
 shows the first and second standard deviations as a band of dark (1) and lighter (2) orange,
 with a faded orange for outliers (beyond 2 standard deviations).
 When we plot these bands closely together